-If we talk about the term “Celtic”, we must know what refers to the people that existed approximately in the fourth century BC, a people that was located in the northwest of the European continent, near the British islands.
+If we talk about the term “Celtic”, we must know that it means to the people that existed approximately in the fourth century BC, people that was located in the northwest of the European continent, near the British islands.
 Celtic culture and customs are very different in each of its regions, in addition to having a very different religion to what we have today, had a set of divinities that worshiped and venerated, each focused on a special area.

-This town existed during the Iron Age.
-They consisted of several Celtic peoples, each of which had its own leader, where there were differences between them; however, the religious beliefs were the same.
+This town existed for the Iron Age.
+They consisted of several Celtic people, which had its own leader, where there were differences between them; however, the religious beliefs were the same.